Susceptibilis: the land of complete susceptibility

 Something we do sometimes know about diseases is the basic reproduction number.
 R0 (pronounced ‘R naught’), gives us an idea of just how contagious an infectious disease can be when there is no immunity for it in a population.
 R0 can also be used to help us figure out how many people need to be vaccinated to create herd immunity.

 Measles is one of the most contagious diseases that we know of and has a very high R0 value, generally estimated to be somewhere between 12-18.
-This means that one infected person can go on to infect between 12 to 18 people if nothing is done and the disease is given free reign.
+This means that one infected person can go on to infect between 12 to 18 people if nothing is done and the disease is given free rein.
 In Susceptibilis, with no one being immune to the disease, there’s a good chance that measles will spread very quickly unless something is done.
 This is why vaccinations are really important.
 Preventing measles is all we have against it.
 There isn’t a specific medicine yet to treat it and you can only really treat symptoms.

 R0 not as simple as it seems